| Title: | Forest Fire History Analysis |

 "rec_type": An n-length factor with controlled vocabulary and levels.
 This records the type of ring or record of each observation.

-casts data frame-like object into fhx
+as_fhx() casts data frame-like object into fhx object.

-sort an fhx
+sort.fhx() sort an fhx object.

-test whether object is fhx
+is_fhx() test whether object is fhx.

-concatenate multiple fhx
++.fhx() concatenate multiple fhx objects together.

-helpful to convert rec_type
+make_rec_type() helpful to convert rec_type-like character vectors to

 full facors with proper levels.